Yamini2001/LeetCode-Solutions/README.md

  ## Maximise the number of partitions After Operations
  Return an integer denoting the maximum number of resulting partitions after the operations by optimally choosing at most one index to change.

+ ## Maximum Number of Distinct Elements After Operations
+Return the maximum possible number of distinct elements in nums after performing the operations.

 ### Implementation